-This folder consists of H2 helm charts which are used by the ansible playbooks for the deployment of the H2 database.
+This folder consists H2 helm charts which are used by the ansible playbooks for the deployment of the H2 database.
 The folder contains a templates folder, a chart file and a value file.

-- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for H2 implementation. - This folder contains following template files for H2 implementation - deployment.yaml:

-This file is used as a basic manifest for creating a Kubernetes deployment.
-For the H2 node, this file creates H2 deployment.

-This template is used as a basic manifest for creating a service endpoint for our deployment.
-This service.yaml creates H2 service endpoint h2-addUser

-This yaml is used to create persistent volumes claim for the H2 deployment.
-A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
-PersistentVolumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud environment.
+- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for H2 implementation. - This folder contains following template files for H2 implementation - deployment.yaml: This file is used as a basic manifest for creating a Kubernetes deployment.
+For the H2 node, this file creates H2 deployment. - service.yaml: This template is used as a basic manifest for creating a service endpoint for our deployment.
+This service.yaml creates H2 service endpoint - pvc.yaml: This yaml is used to create persistent volumes claim for the H2 deployment.
+A persistent Volume Claim volume is used to mount a Persistent Volume into a Pod.
+Persistent Volumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud environment.
 This file creates h2-pvc for , the volume claim for H2.

-• This file contains the information about the chart such as apiversion, appversion, name, etc.
+• This file contains the information about the chart such as apiversion, appversion, name etc.